Part of the Faculty of Religion and Values

 R.E.
 Subject Leader

-My name is Miss Heath and I am the R.E. subject lead at Milton Primary Academy.
+My name is Miss Wilde and I am the R.E. subject lead at Milton Primary Academy.
 My role is to ensure that the teaching and learning of R.E. across the academy is consistent and engaging, whilst also supporting the spiritual, moral, social and cultural development of all pupils.
 For me, it is imperative that all pupils develop an awareness of the major religions of the World and that they are consistently encouraged to draw similarities and differences between each one and their own, if they follow a faith or hold specific beliefs themselves.

 I fully believe that with consistent, high-quality teaching, all pupils will be able to share their knowledge and understanding of a range of religions and worldviews, recognising their local, national and global contexts.
 It is also my belief that children should be equipped with the necessary tools to use an extended range of sources and subject specific vocabulary, whilst also demonstrating curiosity and asking increasingly challenging questions about religion, belief, values and human life.